Pfizer-AstraZeneca deal not quite dead yet

 "Where they would get a better return in the long term, it would make sense for them to buy," Yaffe said, citing large biotech companies such as Regeneron Pharmaceuticals, Gilead Sciences Celgene and Biogen Idec, whose promising new drugs have lifted their stock prices.

-Pfizer Chief Executive Officer Ian Read has signaled the company won't consider large U.S. drugmaker acquisitions, given the comparatively high tax rates.
+Pfizer Chief Executive Officer Ian Read has signalled the company won't consider large U.S. drugmaker acquisitions, given the comparatively high tax rates.

 AstraZeneca has been promoting its own pipeline, especially its cancer immunotherapy drugs, in making the case that Pfizer has undervalued the company.
 CEO Pascal Soriot forecast revenue growing above $45 billion by 2023.